Frequently Asked Questions

 All Seasons Wedding Ceremonies is a wedding ceremony company with over two decades of experience.
 We supply professional, licensed wedding officiants in most of Ontario and select locations in Quebec, Alberta, BC, and Nova Scotia.
 We conduct your wedding ceremony the way you want it conducted and provide a back-up service to give our couples peace of mind.
 We have over 600 officiants who can service all faiths and cultures in many languages.
 We proudly support marriage equality and the LGBTQ+ community.
 Our head office is in Ottawa, ON, but your officiant is a member of your local community.

-If cancelled within 30 days of paying the reservations deposit, we offer a refund of your deposit minus a $100.00 (+ tax) admin. fee.
-If cancelled more than 30 days after paying the reservations deposit, no refund is due.
-For weddings booked within 45 days of ceremony date, no refund is due.
+Perfectly Planned: If cancelled within 30 days of making your deposit, we offer a refund of your deposit minus a $100.00 (+ tax) admin. fee.
+If cancelled more than 30 days after the date on which you made your deposit, no refund is due.
+For weddings booked within 45 days of ceremony date, refunds are not available.

 How do we book one of your officiants to conduct our wedding ceremony?

 Contact our office.
 We will send you a sample ceremony and other resources, as well as a quote.
 You will have the chance to speak with your officiant in advance of making a deposit with our office to confirm the reservation.

 We tell couples to budget thirty minutes for Perfectly Planned package (including the entrance, ceremony, signing of the documents and recessional).
 Of course, the length will depend on the script and any additions such as sand ceremony, rose ceremony, handfasting, etc. The smaller packages take less time.
 For us, the key is the start time as our officiants may be heading off to another wedding after yours.